 In the scope of the Pollution Control Act (in Norwegian only), there can, in special cases, be a need to tighten the requirements, e.g. in the event of new knowledge regarding possible environmental damage, increased pollution or when changed social conditions make this necessary.
 Where these needs for change are of a permanent nature, or where they affect larger parts of the activities, it will be natural to change the shape of the regulations.
-Such an option to, in some cases, heighten requirements on the basis of environmental considerations, reflects the premise in Section 18 of the Pollution Control Act (in Norwegian only) to change permits granted in pursuance of Section 11 of the Pollution Control Act (in Norwegian only) if it becomes evident that the harm or drawback presented by the pollution, is significantly larger or different than previously assumed.
+Such an option to, in some cases, tighten requirements on the basis of environmental considerations, reflects the premise in Section 18 of the Pollution Control Act (in Norwegian only) to change permits granted in pursuance of Section 11 of the Pollution Control Act (in Norwegian only) if it becomes evident that the harm or drawback presented by the pollution, is significantly larger or different than previously assumed.

-The responsibility for operating prudently and in compliance with the regulations rests with the obligatee.
-This means that the obligatee is responsible for clarifying the immediate consequences of an identified nonconformity.
+The responsibility for operating prudently and in compliance with the regulations rests with the responsible party (the obligated party).
+This means that the obligated party is responsible for clarifying the immediate consequences of an identified nonconformity.
 In this context, nonconformities are a disagreement between chosen solutions and regulatory requirements.
-If the nonconformity is not of such a serious nature that it requires immediate shutdown, the obligatee must rectify the nonconformity as quickly as is practicable, with reference to Section 22, concerning compensating measures, of the complementary Management Regulations.
+If the nonconformity is not of such a serious nature that it requires immediate shutdown, the responsible party must rectify the nonconformity as quickly as is practicable, cf. Section 22, including compensating measures, of the complementary Management Regulations.
 It will then normally not be necessary to apply for an exemption.
 For nonconformities that entail disproportionately high costs to deal with, it may however be necessary to apply for an exemption.
-This will apply to cases where the obligatee wishes to use another, documentably equivalent solution than that ensuing from a detailed requirement (not designed as a functional requirement), or a solution that yields a lower level of health, safety and environmental protection than ensues from applicable regulatory requirements.
+This will apply to cases where the responsible party wishes to use another, documentable equivalent solution that that ensuing from a detailed requirement (not in the form of a functional requirement), or a solution that yields a lower level of health, safety and environment than ensues from the applicable regulatory requirement.
 Exemptions may be granted on the basis of an assessment as to whether there exist "special conditions" and that activities will continue to be conducted prudently.
 Exemptions are the authorities' decisions to accept a nonconformity in relation to a regulatory requirement.

-For regulatory requirements designed as functional requirements, reference is made to the guidelines regarding Sections 23 and 24 concerning the use of recognised standards.
+For regulatory requirements in the form of functional requirements, reference is made to the guidelines regarding Sections 23 and 24 concerning the use of recognised standards.
 If a different, equivalent solution is desired than the one recommended in the guidelines regarding a functional requirement, it is not necessary to apply for an exemption.
-However, the obligatee shall carry out an internal assessment that clarifies whether the chosen solution fulfils the regulatory requirements.
-It follows from Section 22 of the supplementary Management Regulations that the obligatee shall implement necessary compensatory measures to maintain a prudent level of health, safety and environment.
-Implementation of such compensatory measures can entail that the obligatee operates within the individual functional regulatory requirements, and thus does not need to apply for exemption.
+However, the responsible party shall carry out an internal assessment that clarifies whether the chosen solution fulfils the regulatory requirement.
+It follows from Section 22 of the complementary Management Regulations that the responsible party shall implement necessary compensatory measures to maintain a prudent level of health, safety and environment.
+Implementation of such compensatory measures can entail that the responsible party operates within the individual functional regulatory requirement, and thus does not need to apply for exemption.